ocaml-flambda/flambda-backend/ocaml/jane/doc/proposals/modes/data-race-freedom.md

 pointing to a value within the same capsule and runs the function on that value returning a `Capsule.t` pointing to the result.

-`extract` takes a `sync` function that returns a `sync` value, and a `Capsule.t` pointing to some data, and runs the function on the data and returns the result.
-Since the result must be `sync` it does not need to be wrapped in a `Capsule.t`.
-This allows the user take `sync` data out of a capsule.
+`extract` takes a `portable` function that returns a `portable` value, and a `Capsule.t` pointing to some data, and runs the function on the data and returns the result.
+Since the result must be `portable` it does not need to be wrapped in a `Capsule.t`.
+This allows the user take `portable` data out of a capsule.

 `destroy` consumes a `key`, destroying the associated capsule.
 A